|

 be Kong, saying he got paid $150 a week to

-wear a monkey suit and that they animated
+wear a monkey suit while they animated

 Wray into his hand.

-that only about 16 to 17 minutes of King
+documented there's only about 16 to 17 minutes of King

 Kong's

-running time actually showcases O'Brien's
+running time which actually showcases O'Brien's

 stop-motion creatures.
 Still, the